amerlo94/awesome-phd/README.md

 - [Papers with Code](https://paperswithcode.com/) - (`CS`, `ML`) Free and open resource with Machine Learning papers, code and evaluation tables.
 - [Semantic Scholar](https://www.semanticscholar.org) - AI-powered research tool for scientific literature.
 - [tikzplotlib](https://github.com/nschloe/tikzplotlib) - A Python tool for converting matplotlib figures into PGFPlots (PGF/TikZ) figures like.

+## Meta

+- [A Happy PhD: A blog about doctoral productivity, supervision and wellbeing](https://ahappyphd.org/) - A blog about doctoral productivity, supervision and wellbeing.
+- [PhD Talk](https://www.evalantsoght.com/) - Manage your research and have fun along the way!
+- [Ten great blogs for PhD students](https://www.evalantsoght.com/2012/06/ten-great-blogs-for-phd-students.html) - A collection of blogs for PhD students.
+- [Twenty best books for researchers](https://www.evalantsoght.com/2017/04/phd-talk-for-academictransfer-twenty-best-books-for-researchers.html) - Books recommended for researchers.